UberGuidoZ/Flipper/Sub-GHz/Jamming/ReadMe.md

 For many it’s just a prank, but interfering with public safety communication is against federal law.
 In fact it is illegal to buy, sell, or operate a jamming device – an offense that carries with it fines of up to $112,000 per act and time in federal prison.

+These files are for educational use to determine ways the Flipper can work and how to prevent such actions.

 ## Untested Files

 Generated with a HackRF and recorded with the Flipper.
 (Credit: dandri#6962 on Discord)